Oleg Rylkov

-Oleg Viktorovich Rylkov (Оле́г Викторович Рылько́в; born December 21, 1966), known as The Tolyatti Ripper (Тольяттинский потрошитель), is a Russian serial killer, rapist and pedophile.
-Between 1992 and 1997, he raped 37 (according to other sources - 39) underage girls and killed 12 people in the city of Tolyatti, in the Samara Oblast.
+Oleg Viktorovich Rylkov (Оле́г Викторович Рылько́в; born 21 December 1966), known as the Tolyatti Ripper (Тольяттинский потрошитель), is a Russian serial killer, rapist and pedophile.
+Between 1992 and 1997, he raped 37 (some sources say 39) underage girls and killed 12 people in the city of Tolyatti, in the Samara Oblast.

 Crimes

 Between 1992 and 1995, Rylkov committed a series of rapes on girls aged between 6 and 13.
 Taking advantage of the lack of adults, he broke into the victims' apartments (the victims said that Rylkov knocked on the door, then asked for water or to call an ambulance), raped them, and then robbed the apartment.

-On February 7, 1996, Rylkov committed the first murder, killing 7-year-old Ruslan Tkachev.
-He easily convinced the boy to come with him and then brutally killed him in the Portship village of Tolyatti, inflicting several dozen stab wounds.
-Then Rylkov cut off the boy's genitals, ears, tongue, and eyes.
-Subsequently, when the corpse was discovered, the experts could not determine immediately the sex of the victim due to the heavy mutilation.
+On 7 February 1996, Rylkov committed his first murder, killing 7-year-old Ruslan Tkachev.
+He easily convinced the boy to come with him and then brutally killed him in the Portship village of Tolyatti, inflicting several dozen stab wounds; Rylkov then cut off the boy's genitals, ears, tongue, and gouged out his eyes.
+Subsequently, when the corpse was discovered, experts could not immediately determine the sex of the victim due to the heavy mutilation.

-Soon Rylkov was detained by the police for lacking documents and public intoxication, but released after three days.
-Subsequently, he committed several dozen rapes, 2 of which ended in brutal murders.
-In one of these attacks, he broke into an apartment where an underage boy and his sister were in.
-The brother miraculously managed to escape, but Rylkov killed his sister with an axe.
-Soon Rylkov was identified by witnesses, and was put on a wanted list by the judicial police.
+Not long thereafter Rylkov was detained by police for public intoxication and lacking his identification papers, but was released after three days.
+Subsequently, he committed several dozen rapes, two of which ended in brutal murders.
+In one of these attacks, he broke into an apartment where an underage boy and his sister were.
+The brother miraculously managed to escape, but Rylkov killed the boy's sister with an axe.
+Soon Rylkov was identified by witnesses and was put on a wanted list by the judicial police.

-On July 20, 1996, Rylkov killed another girl.
+On 20 July 1996, Rylkov killed another girl.
 The mutilated body was found in an abandoned bunker on the territory of a military unit.
 This time there were witnesses who claimed to have seen Rylkov with the girl on Topolina Street in Tolyatti, and a facial composite was soon created.
 By the evening, the man was identified as Oleg Rylkov.
-A few days later a police patrol, under the guise of selling counterfeit money, arrested Rylkov, who pretended to be a friend named Yashchenko.
-Rylkov then took a pledge not to leave the area and was let go.
-When several days later the real Yashchenko was summoned to the prosecutor's office, he appeared, and thanks to him the forgery was revealed.
-According to Yashchenko, his friend was planning to go to Novokuznetsk.
+A few days later a police patrol, under the guise of selling counterfeit money, arrested Rylkov, who pretended to be a friend of his named Yashchenko.
+The ruse worked: Rylkov was let go after taking a pledge not to leave the area.
+When several days later the real Yashchenko was summoned to the prosecutor's office, Rylkov's trickery was revealed.
+Yashchenko told police he believed Rylkov was planning to go to Novokuznetsk.

-At that time, another maniac was operating in Novokuznetsk, whose modus operandi was similar to Rylkov's.
-Rylkov was also suspected in the murders of more than 20 children around the city.
+At that time, another serial killer was operating in Novokuznetsk, whose modus operandi was similar to Rylkov's.
+Rylkov was also suspected of the murders of more than 20 children around the city.
 Through the television and newspapers, his name and data were given out.
-The investigation team working on the case of the "Novokuznetsk Monster" were initially unsuccessful in capturing Rylkov.
+The investigation team working on the case of the "Novokuznetsk Monster" was initially unsuccessful in capturing Rylkov.